ksdtech/powerschool-web/README-kik.md

 If cell and home phone same, show cell

 What if parent A says hide number and parent B says show same number?

+What if parent specifies same number for home cell and says show one and hide the other?